 The City of Prince George kicked-off the Official Community Plan (OCP) Review in fall 2023.
 The existing OCP was adopted in 2011 and a lot has changed since that time.

-There were a number of themes that emerged across the engagement including protecting parks and green spaces, prioritizing pedestrian and cycling infrastructure, and prioritizing infill development and density over sprawl.
+There were several themes that emerged across the engagement, including protecting parks and green spaces, prioritizing pedestrian and cycling infrastructure, and prioritizing infill development and density over sprawl.

 An OCP...